Skip to main content

 • Coordinating with your OB or midwife.
 We do not duplicate the work; we pick up the long-arc threads.

-• At-home blood pressure monitoring for any woman with HDP, with a real protocol (when to take readings, what to do with the numbers, when to call us).
+• At-home blood pressure monitoring for any woman with HDP, with a clear protocol (when to take readings, what to do with the numbers, when to call us).

 • Mental health screening more than once.
 A PHQ-9 and GAD-7 (or the Edinburgh Postnatal Depression Scale) at multiple time points across the first year.
 Mood symptoms emerge late as often as they emerge early.

-• Postpartum thyroid panel at 3 to 6 months, especially if symptoms suggest it.
+• Postpartum thyroid panel at 3 to 6 months, particularly if symptoms suggest it.

 • The diabetes follow-up cycle for women with GDM.
 Postpartum glucose tolerance test at 6 to 12 weeks, then annual screening built into the relationship.

 • Cardiovascular risk reassessment.
 For women with hypertensive disorders of pregnancy, this is one of the most important pieces of long-arc primary care most patients never get.
-ApoB-based prevention starts now, not in your 50s.
+ApoB-based prevention starts now rather than in your 50s.

 • Pelvic floor PT referral when relevant.
 We have a short list of preferred Philadelphia PTs.